andreamoleri/DataArchitecture/README.md

 The `$match` stage filters documents that match specified conditions, as illustrated in the example below.
 The `$group` stage groups documents based on a specified group key.
 These stages are commonly used together in an aggregation pipeline.
-In the example, the aggregation pipeline identifies documents with a `"state"` field matching `"CA"` and then groups these documents by the "$city" group key to count the total number of zip codes in California.
+In the example, the aggregation pipeline identifies documents with a `"state"` field matching `"CA"` and then groups these documents by the `$city` group key to count the total number of zip codes in California.
 Placing `$match` early in the pipeline optimizes performance by utilizing indexes to reduce the number of documents processed.
 Conversely, the output of `$group` is a document for each unique value of the group key.
 Note that `$group` includes `_id` as the group key and an accumulator field, specifying how to aggregate information for each group.
 For instance,